-Still in the Saddle: A New History of the Hollywood Western May 28 – September 6, 2021
+Still in the Saddle: A New History of the Hollywood Western Through September 6, 2021

-VAQUEROS de la CRUZ DEL DIABLO: Photography of the Contemporary Northern Mexican Cowboy September 24 – January 17, 2022
+Werner Segarra’s Vaqueros de la Cruz Del Diablo: Contemporary Photography of the Northern Mexican Cowboy September 25, 2021 – January 25, 2022

-Vaqueros de la Cruz Del Diablo invites audiences to peer into the world of the Northern Mexican Vaquero – not as a casual tourist, but as an intimate observer.
-With over 20 years of images of the Vaqueros, this project reflects a complex contemporary composition of the everyday life of the Vaquero.
-Realistic moments of how they view themselves, surrounded by the tools of their trade, intertwined with the realties of their existence – family, religion, tradition, culture, work and animals – reflecting a legacy that reaches back over generations and is the birthplace of the modern Cowboy.
+Making its United States debut, Vaqueros de la Cruz Del Diablo features celebrated photographer Werner Segarra inviting audiences to peer into the world of the Northern Mexican Vaquero – not as a casual tourist, but as an intimate observer.
+With almost 60 images that span more than 20 years of the lives of the vaqueros, Segarra reflects a complex contemporary composition of the everyday life of the vaquero.
+Offering realistic moments of how they view themselves, surrounded by the tools of their trade, intertwined with the realities of their existence, the images detail a legacy that reaches back over generations and is the birthplace of the modern cowboy.